You could even try your luck at buying a dress online. You can find good deals on sites like eBay, but if the dress doesn't fit, you are out of luck.

 By the OracleFreel free to post your ideas below.

 To get a good deal when looking for your prom dress, go further afield than your local mall!
 Go to Resale shops where they have designer dresses for a lot less.
-Or look for something vintage.
-If you have a nice dress, you could even resell it, bringing down your costs even further in the long run.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.